-A determination of MEETS STANDARD was assigned for the following reasons:>Written policy has been developed by the agency in Executive Directive #72.>Incident reviews are being conducted as verified by policy, a documented review team and interview with the warden.>The facility prepares a report for substantiated and unsubstantiated reports that are reviewed.>The review team is comprised of the requisite individuals.
+- >Written policy has been developed by the agency in Executive Directive #72. - >Incident reviews are being conducted as verified by policy, a documented review team and interview with the warden. - >The facility prepares a report for substantiated and unsubstantiated reports that are reviewed. - >The review team is comprised of the requisite individuals.

-15.87 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion 115.87 (a) The agency shall collect accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions.
+115.87 Data collection Auditor Overall Determination: Meets Standard

+115.87 (a) The agency shall collect accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions.

 The agency has adopted policy that complies with this standard.
 Executive Directive #72, Section XXI, A, 1, states, "The DOC shall collect accurate, uniform data from incident-based documents such as reports, investigation files and sexual abuse incident reviews for every allegation of sexual abuse within facilities, including facilities with which it contracts for the confinement of offenders, using a standardized instrument and set of definitions.
 The extracted data, at minimum, shall include the information to answer all questions from the most recent version of the Department of Justice Survey of Sexual Victimization.
 This data shall be aggregated annually, reported to the Department of Justice as requested and, with personal identifiers removed, posted publicly to the DOC's website annually."
 A review of the agency's website supports compliance with the standard.

 115.87 (b) The agency shall aggregate the incident-based sexual abuse data at least annually.

 The agency has adopted policy that complies with this standard.
 Executive Directive #72, Section XXI, A, 1, states, "The extracted data, at minimum, shall include the information to answer all questions from the most recent version of the Department of Justice Survey of Sexual Victimization.
 This data shall be aggregated annually, reported to the Department of Justice as requested and, with personal identifiers removed, posted publicly to the DOC's website annually."
-The agency has posted data for the years 2014 and 2015.
-The report for 2016 has not been posted as of the writing of this document.
-115.87 (c) The incident-based data collected shall include, at a minimum, the data necessar to answer all questions from the most recent version of the Survey of Sexual Violence conducted by the Department of Justice.
+The 2016 annual report is currently posted on the agency website

+115.87 (c) The incident-based data collected shall include, at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence conducted by the Department of Justice.

 The agency has adopted policy that complies with this standard.
 Executive Directive #72, Section XXI, A, 1, states, "The extracted data, at minimum, shall include the information to answer all questions from the most recent version of the Department of Justice Survey of Sexual Victimization.
 This data shall be aggregated annually, reported to the Department of Justice as requested and, with personal identifiers removed, posted publicly to the DOC's website annually."
 A review of the agency's website reveals reports have been posted as required.

-115.87 SUMMARY A determination of MEETS STANDARDS was assigned for the following reasons:
+115.87 SUMMARY

->The agency has adopted policy compliant with the standard.

->Compliant reports appear on the agency website.
+- >The agency has adopted policy compliant with the standard. - >Compliant reports appear on the agency website.